EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/swiss-tables/index.en.md

 In just one ~~blazingly fast~~ operation, the CPU creates a bitmask.
 A *1* means “the hash snippet matches,” a *0* means it doesn't.
 Only *then*, for the slots that might be a match, does the code actually dereference the pointer to the main data array to do a full key comparison.

 This is the killer feature of Swiss Tables.
-It minimizes expensive memory accesses and leverages the CPU's parallel processing capabilities.
+They minimize expensive memory accesses and leverages the CPU's parallel processing capabilities.

 It makes lookups, especially for missing keys, super fast.
 You're not traversing a chain or a long probe sequence.
 Which, as you may know, impacts [Big O performance]({{< ref path="/posts/linux/la-notacion-big-o/index.md" lang="en" >}})